Atlanta Nursing Home Abuse Attorneys

 There are hundreds of nursing homes all over Georgia.
 Many of them are staffed by dedicated employees who work hard to care for their residents.
 However, many of these facilities are run in a shoddy, negligent manner.
 And when they are, your loved ones can be victimized at a time in their lives when they deserve rest and the best possible care.

-Our Georgia nursing home abuse attorneys can represent you if a family member has been hurt or killed as a result of negligence and misconduct in a nursing home.
+Our Atlanta nursing home abuse attorneys can represent you if a family member has been hurt or killed as a result of negligence and misconduct in a nursing home.
 We have the experience, tenacity, and commitment necessary to help you and your family get the justice you deserve.

-If you live in Atlanta, Augusta, Columbus, or any where in Georgia and you want to speak to our Georgia nursing home abuse lawyers about the mistreatment your loved one has received, please call Chance, Forlines, Carter & King, PC today at 404-760-7400 for a free consultation.
+If you live in Atlanta, Augusta, Columbus, or anywhere in Georgia and you want to speak to our Georgia nursing home abuse lawyers about the mistreatment your loved one has received, please call Chance, Forlines, Carter & King, PC today at 404-760-7400 for a free consultation.

 - Types of Nursing Home Abuse